When a child crashes into the teenage years, it’s a rite of passage to blame anyone brave enough or stupid enough to come within spitting distance.

 Some of us turned our loathing inwards.

 I hated my bleeding heart.
 It conned me.
 It made me believe in the best of people.
 It fermented my gullibility yet I was ashamed not to trust.

 Love.
-I hated love especially because it wasn’t mine.
+I especially hated love because it wasn’t mine.

 Thirteen years old is too young for a child to know the extent of his worthlessness.

-I transformed from a chubby happy chappy, into a gangling and utterly miserable toe rag who hated everything except sleeping upside down, squeezing blackheads, scraping fingernails across chalkboards, extracting snot, pissing up walls without using hands and banging my head to music cranked so loud the bass blew out candles.
+I transformed from a chubby happy chappy, into a gangling and utterly miserable toe rag who hated everything except sleeping upside down, squeezing blackheads, scraping fingernails across chalkboards, extracting snot, pissing up walls without using my hands and banging my head to music cranked so loud the bass blew out candles.

 Comment below or write to me: firstname.lastname@example.org